epfl-si/people2023/README.md

  1. toggle if picture should be visible or not;
  2. toggle if camipro picture is to be used (currently camipro photo is used if common.photo_ext is not 1);
  3. list selector for the uploaded images (currently this is decided by common.photo_ts)

+We will import only the currently active  profile picture by looking at the `links` directory on the production serve.

 ### Useful links
  * EPFL api doc for [person](https://api-test.epfl.ch/docs/persons-api/index.html), [accred](https://api-test.epfl.ch/docs/accred-api/index.html)